ujjwalkuikel/KarmaQuiz/README.md

 # 🎯 KarmaQuiz
 > Fun trivia inspired by the subreddits you love!
 Decode emojis, test your Reddit knowledge, and climb the leaderboards.
+> Built as a submission for the Reddit Games and Puzzles Hackathon

 ---